milasudril/temple/README.md

 Library usage
 -------------
 This library is template-heavy.
 It is likely that one specialisation works well within a single project.
+If you fear code bloat, instanciate it in you I/O module and keep it there.
 Example usage can be found in `test.cpp`.

 ### Customisation